 If you are interested in attending or for more information, Contact Kathleen Peterson at firstname.lastname@example.org.

-Our December meeting is Tuesday, December 17, 7:00-8:30 PM at the Ramsey County Library at 2180 North Hamline Ave, Roseville.
+Our March meeting is on Tuesday, March 17, 6:30-8:00 PM at the Ramsey County Library at 2180 North Hamline Ave, Roseville.
 We will be in the Board Room on the second floor.
-Our discussion will be about “deals”.
-Bring your insights

 The purpose of this group is to increase our personal financial literacy.
 The knowledge of members about financial topics varies from beginner to more experienced.
 Our topics will be selected based on what individual members are interested in.
 We meet on the third Tuesday of the month at 7:00 PM.
 New members are welcome.
 Come and give it a try.